 Then read on for our favourite Tenerife road cycling routes and places to stay - it's time to plan a fantastic cycling holiday in Tenerife!

-cycling Tenerife: routes
+Cycling Tenerife: routes

-tips for an unforgettable Mount Teide cycling experience
+Tips for an unforgettable Mount Teide cycling experience

-There are five major routes up; our post will help you choose which to do - Cycling Mount Teide: which is the best Teide cycling route?
+There are five major routes up Teide; our post will help you choose which to do – Cycling Mount Teide: which is the best Teide cycling route?
 Any one of these up and down routes of Teide could easily be a whole ride in itself: even the fittest amateurs will take at least 2.5 hours to climb to the top.

 Yes, you've got to tick off the Teide climb by bike.
 But there are some other awesome Tenerife bike routes too.
 To really experience the island, ride the road north to Masca where craggy Andes-style mountains are dotted with rustic Spanish villages before they plunge into the turquoise sea.
 The scenery is epic - but so are the gradients.
 This is one tough ride.